APY/APYDataGridBundle/Resources/doc/source/vector_source.md

 In our case it will be the column named "id".
 If you are using action columns, they will use this primary field.
 If you want to use a specific column or set columns as the primary field, use Vector::setId($id).

-In our exemple we could map our actions on the publisher_id.
+In our example we could map our actions on the publisher_id.

 ```php
 <?php